GLOBAL MARKETS-Asia shares wary of U.S. inflation, dollar breaks down

 Japanese demand for yen also saw the dollar break last year’s low and skid to a 15-month trough at 107.01, dragging the U.S. currency down broadly.

-That in turn pressured Japan’s Nikkei which slipped as much as 1.4 percent to test four-month lows.
+That in turn pressured Japan’s Nikkei which slipped 0.6 percent to test four-month lows.
 Dealers said there was a lot of focus on the 200-day moving average at 21,031 as a break there would ring bearish alarm bells.
-The Nikkei was last down 0.4 percent at 21,154.17.

 Other Asian markets were steadier, as were E-Minis for the S&P 500.
-MSCI’s broadest index of Asia-Pacific shares outside Japan added 0.8 percent, pulled higher by South Korea and Hong Kong indices.
+MSCI’s broadest index of Asia-Pacific shares outside Japan added 0.4 percent.

-Moves elsewhere were tentative with investors clearly scarred by the return of volatility.
+Moves were tentative with investors clearly scarred by the return of volatility.

 BofA Merrill Lynch’s February Fund Manager Survey found a record one-month jump in the net percentage of investors taking out protection against a sharp fall in equity markets.